What is Employee Stock Purchase Plan (ESPP)?

 Investment risk

-Being a shareholder in a solid high growth company could offer a significant boost to your personal finances.
+Being a shareholder in a high-growth company could offer a significant boost to your personal finances.
 In some cases, it could make you an overnight millionaire.

 However, here is the other side of the story.
-Owning too much stock of a company in bad financial health could impose a significant risk to your overall investment portfolio and retirement goals.
+Owning too much company stock in bad financial health could pose a significant risk to your overall investment portfolio and retirement goals.
 Participating in the ESPP of a company with a constantly dropping or volatile stock price is like catching a falling knife.
-The discount price could give you some downside protection, but you can continue to lose money if the price continues to go down.
-The price of General Electric, one of the oldest Dow Jones members, went down more than 65% in one year.
+The discount could give you some downside protection, but you can continue losing money if the price drops further.

 Remember Enron and Lehman

 Many of you remember or heard of Enron and Lehman Brothers.
-If your company seizes to exist for whatever reason, you could not only lose your job, but all your investments in the firm could be wiped out.
+If your company ceases to exist for whatever reason, you could lose your job, and all your investments in the firm could be wiped out.

 You are already earning a salary from your employer.
 Concentrating your wealth and income from the same source could jeopardize your financial health if your company fails to succeed in its business ventures.

 As a fiduciary advisor, I always recommend diversification and caution.
-Try to limit your exposure to your company stock and sell your shares periodically.
-Sometimes paying taxes is worth the peace of mind and safety.
+Limit exposure to your company stock and sell your shares periodically.
+Sometimes, paying taxes is worth the peace of mind and safety.

 Conclusion